DETAILED ACTION

 Claims 26 and 37:

-wherein selecting the first driver computing device to pick up the passenger computing device at the pickup location is based on the first shift end time for the first driver computing device and a shift break time end time for a third driver computing device.
+wherein selecting the first driver computing device to pick up the passenger computing device at the real-time pickup location is based on the first shift end time for the first driver computing device and a shift break time end time for a third driver computing device.

 The broadest reasonable interpretation of this limitation recites mental processes since a human using their mind, pen and paper, and simple observation, evaluation, and judgment could select a device to pick up a passenger based on a shift end time and a shift break time; alternatively, the broadest reasonable interpretation of this limitation recites certain methods of organizing human activity in the form of commercial interactions such as business relations and sales activities since commercial rideshare companies would perform this step in coordinating ridesharing services for customers.